Aca-F/Hands-up-api/README.md

 ./startup_script.sh
 ```

-When you run the script, you will be asked for the confirmation to download clone
+When you run the script, you will be asked for the confirmation to clone
 the repository and buld a Docker image.
 Afterwards you will see the following menu options:

 1. **Run tests**: This option will execute the tests using `pytest`.